Effective Solutions for Septic System Drainage Problems

 A PATU is a good choice for homes, businesses and institutions that generate a moderate amount of wastewater.
 They are also a good choice for residential homes that are located in areas where septic tanks are not allowed.

-If you are considering using a PATU, it is important to consult with a wastewater treatment professional to determine if it is the right system for your needs.
+You should consult with a wastewater treatment professional if you are considering using a PATU.
+This will help determine if it is the right system for your needs.
 They will be able to assess your wastewater needs and recommend the best system for your application.

 Here are some additional tips for using a Package Aeration Treatment Unit: